itsthatblackhat/J.A.R.V.I.S-O/JarvisoBrain/worklist.md

 ##### Feedback Mechanism:

 - **Good Feedback**: Might lead to an increased release of acetylcholine, reinforcing attention and learning processes.
+- **Good Feedback**: Reinforces the current usage pattern of the component.

 - **Bad Feedback**: Could inhibit acetylcholine release or accelerate its degradation, potentially leading to decreased attention or learning capabilities.
+- **Bad Feedback**: Signals that the current usage pattern might be suboptimal and needs adjustment.

 - **Neutral Feedback**: Acetylcholine levels might remain stable, neither promoting nor inhibiting specific behaviors.
+- **Neutral Feedback**: Neither reinforces nor penalizes the current usage pattern, promoting exploration.

 - **No Feedback**: The system might increase acetylcholine levels temporarily to enhance attention and promote exploration of new behaviors.
+- **No Feedback**: The system might attempt different usage patterns to elicit feedback.

 ---